alilavas/toom/README.md

 # toom
-Using reinforcement learning to find space-time local decoders for the repetition code
+local singleshot decoders for repetition code with noisy syndromes.